csalzano/power-boost-for-gravity-forms/readme.txt

 9. Screenshot of the dashboard.
 The Gravity Forms widget says, "Cached with max age 360 minutes."

 == Changelog ==

+= 3.1.7 =
+* [Fixed] Starts writing the .json file when form confirmations and notifications are updated.
+* [Fixed] Stops creating .json exports of inactive forms during plugin activation.
+* [Changed] Changes tested up to version number to 6.6.2.

 = 3.1.6 =
 * [Fixed] Fixes a bug where field IDs are shown in the form editor's Compact View.
 This view already has a switch to show or hide field IDs.